johnlauer/serial-port-json-server/README.md

 Revisions
 -------
+Changes in 1.83
+- Rebased with BFG to remove old binaries that were bloating the Github repo.
+Repo was 230MB and is now 10MB.
+Please clone new repos from scratch as of 7/19/15 so you get the new rebased repo if you are going to do any pull requests in the future.
+- Added Marlin buffer courtesy of Peter van der Walt

 Changes in 1.82
 - Thanks go to https://github.com/facchinm from Arduino.cc for the changes in 1.82.
 - You can now program your Arduino by using the program command in SPJS.